Joe-Lonsdale/memorability/README.md

-# memorability
-Third year University project
+# Memorability - Third year University project
 ---

 A project supervised by Dr. Adrian Bors, Titled "Computer Learning of what is Memorable from Images", where I explored the use of CNNs to predict the most and least memorable regions of images.